Highlights from the 2020 CHDI HD Therapeutics Conference are now here! This year’s Postcard covers HTT-lowering therapeutics, including an

 - Potential to add to our knowledge base.

-- Expressed intention that candidate will return to/continue to practise in Canada following completion of training.
+- Expressed intention that candidate will return to/continue to practice in Canada following completion of training.

 REQUIREMENTS FOR REPORTING

 The successful applicant must comply with the reporting requirements and all other conditions and terms outlined by the Huntington Society of Canada.